dbt-labs/docs.getdbt.com/contributing/single-sourcing-content.md

 ## Reusing content

-Use some techniques to share the same content on different pages, like partial files or snippets.

-Using partial files, which is a built-in Docusaurus feature, is recommended over snippets.
+To reuse content on different pages, you can use some techniques like partial files or snippets.
+Partial files, a built-in Docusaurus feature, is the recommended method over snippets.

-### Partial
+### Partial file

 A partial file allows you to reuse content throughout the Docs.
 Here are the steps you can take to create and use a partial file: